Mcnoble1/ShegeFund/README.md

 # ShegeFund
 A Decentralized Fundraising/Crowdfunding Platform deployed on the Polygon Testnet.
 Users can create fundraising causes and people can make donations to different causes inasmuch as they have the contract information of those causes.
+The funds are transferred from the contract to the fundraiser when the fund target set is reached.
 Our platform charges 5% of every donation made to a cause.

 # Tech Stack
 - Reach Lang